 Nina Totenberg On Amy Coney Barrett, Anita Hill And Saying Goodbye To RBG

-NPR legal correspondent Nina Totenberg has spent decades covering major shifts in the Supreme Court and breaking major stories about the Court.
+NPR legal correspondent Nina Totenberg has spent decades covering major shifts in the Supreme Court and breaking major stories about the court.
 Watching Judge Amy Coney Barrett's Senate confirmation hearings, Totenberg was struck by the nominee's reticence.

 "There was almost nothing she was willing to say about anything," Totenberg says.
 "Amy Coney Barrett takes the crown for unresponsiveness."